GreenTransition/gtwc2026.github.io/_pages/submission.md

 ## Paper Submission

-** The submission process will be announced by October 2025.
-If you have any questions please contact Dr. Sotiris Lycourghiotis at slykour@eap.gr **
+** The submission of papers and abstracts is dones by email to Dr. Sotiris Lycourghiotis at slykour@eap.gr **

 ### Important Dates AoE